Oh, the places you’ll go!

 He gives great hands-on reviews of all the top apps.
 You know what they say, look before you leap and Francesco can do that for you.

 Josh Becker complained about cleaning out his garage to his neighbor.

 “Maybe you don’t need all this stuff,” his neighbor said.

-This is a little different than normal productivity tips–but if you don’t have to wade through stuff or look to buy more stuff, wouldn’t you be more productive in your family and work life?
-That’s Josh Becker’s take.
+This is a little different than normal productivity tips, but not having to wade through stuff or look to buy more stuff is a great lifehack.

 Recommended Post: 10 Things To Simplify Your Life

 There can be a gray line between life coach and productivity, and Marie steps on both sides of the line, sorta like a productivity coach.